EU approves 3-billion-euro German green heating scheme | Headlines

 EU approves 3-billion-euro German green heating scheme

-The European Commission said on Tuesday it had approved the German government's 3-billion-euro scheme to support renewable energy and waste heat-based district heating, which it said would help Germany and the EU achieve their climate change targets.
+The European Commission said on Tuesday it had approved the German government's 3-billion-euro scheme to support renewable energy and waste heat-based district heating programmes, which it said would help Germany and the EU achieve their climate change targets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)